KCHZ

-KCHZ (95.7 FM) is a commercial radio station licensed to Ottawa, Kansas, and serving the Kansas City Metropolitan Area.
-It simulcasts a conservative talk radio format with sister station KCMO (710 AM).
-They are owned by Cumulus Media, with studios located on Indian Creek Parkway in Overland Park, Kansas.
+KCHZ (95.7 FM) is a commercial radio station licensed to Ottawa, Kansas, United States, and serving the Kansas City metropolitan area.
+Owned by Cumulus Media, it carries a conservative talk format in a simulcast with KCMO (710 AM), with studios located on Indian Creek Parkway in Overland Park, Kansas.

-KCHZ has an effective radiated power (ERP) of 98,000 watts.
-The transmitter is off 198th Street near Stranger Creek in Linwood, Kansas.
+KCHZ's transmitter is sited off 198th Street near Stranger Creek in Linwood, Kansas.